The Affect Schools Have on Home Values

 - The number and size of specialized programs for gifted or needy students.

-While none of these methods alone are full proof, you will have a better understanding of if the school system will meet your child’s needs by using all of them.
+While none of these methods alone are foolproof, you will better understand whether the school system will meet your child’s needs by using all of them.

 Final Thoughts

-For young couples who have a young child or are planning to have them, there is often a struggle between getting a home that meets their expectations and also providing a quality school system for their family.
-There are often tough choices because young couples purchasing homes can see a dramatic difference in what their money can buy between a community that has top-rated schools vs. one that does not.
+For young couples who have young children or are planning to have them, there is often a struggle between getting a home that meets their expectations and also providing a quality school system for their family.
+These are often tough choices because young couples purchasing homes can see a dramatic difference in what their money can buy between a community that has top-rated schools and one that does not.

-These are the kind of decisions that should get a hefty amount of thought before a conclusion is made.
+These are the kinds of decisions that should be given a lot of thought before a conclusion is reached.
 On many occasions, I have seen parents decide to opt for a better home initially.
-This purchase becomes a “transition” property before their children reach school age or at least upper-level education.
+This purchase becomes a “transition” property before their children reach school or upper-level education.

-Everybody is different when it comes to schools and the home buying process.
-Just make sure you give it a considerable amount of thought before ultimately making your final decision.
+Everybody is different when it comes to schools and the home-buying process.
+Just make sure you give it considerable thought before making your final decision.

 Additional Helpful Information on Schools

-- Where to find ratings on schools throughout the country in each state via Great Schools.
+- Where to find ratings on schools nationwide in each state via Great Schools.

 - The Public Schools Toolkit via Realtor.Org.